open-telemetry/semantic-conventions/docs/attributes-registry/ios.md

 |---|---|---|---|---|
 | `ios.state` | string | This attribute represents the state the application has transitioned into at the occurrence of the event.
 [1] |`active`; `inactive`; `background`; `foreground`; `terminate` | ![Experimental](https://img.shields.io/badge/-experimental-blue) |
 |---|---|---|---|---|

+**[1]:** The iOS lifecycle states are defined in the [UIApplicationDelegate documentation](https://developer.apple.com/documentation/uikit/uiapplicationdelegate#1656902), and from which the `OS terminology` column values are derived.

 `ios.state` has the following list of well-known values.
 If one of them applies, then the respective value MUST be used; otherwise, a custom value MAY be used.